Arab Agricultural Revolution

-The Arab Agricultural Revolution was the transformation in agriculture from the 8th to the 13th century in the Islamic region of the Old World.
-The agronomic literature of the time, with major books by Ibn Bassal and Abū l-Khayr al-Ishbīlī, demonstrates the extensive diffusion of useful plants to Medieval Spain (al-Andalus), and the growth in Islamic scientific knowledge of agriculture and horticulture.
+The Arab Agricultural Revolution was the transformation in agriculture in the Old World during the Islamic Golden Age (8th to 13th centuries).
+The agronomic literature of the time, with major books by Ibn Bassal and Ibn al-'Awwam, demonstrates the extensive diffusion of useful plants to medieval Spain (al-Andalus), and the growth in Islamic scientific knowledge of agriculture and horticulture.
 Medieval Arab historians and geographers described al-Andalus as a fertile and prosperous region with abundant water, full of fruit from trees such as the olive and pomegranate.
-Archaeological evidence demonstrates improvements in animal husbandry and in irrigation such as with the sakia water wheel.
+Archaeological evidence demonstrates improvements in animal husbandry and in irrigation such as with the saqiyah waterwheel.
 These changes made agriculture far more productive, supporting population growth, urbanisation, and increased stratification of society.

 The revolution was first described by the historian Antonio Garcia Maceira in 1876.
 The name was coined by the historian Andrew Watson in an influential but at the time controversial 1974 paper.
-However, 40 years on, it has proven useful to historians and has been supported by findings in archaeology and archaeobotany.
+However, by 2014 it had proven useful to historians, and had been supported by findings in archaeology and archaeobotany.